oracle/rwloadsim/rwl/src/SOURCES.md

 Therefore, rwl_sql/rwl_bindef are useful both operating on the actual variables declared by the user (and stored in rwl_identifier), or by any internal SQL (such as inserting histograms or statistics).

-The addition of procedure/function arguments and local variables in version 1.1.2 also implied a stack frame had to be added.
+In a now legacy version of rwloadsim, procedures and functions did not take arguments and there was no local variables.
+When that was introduced, stack frames were added.
 The stack frame is allocated by the calling routine (i.e. before recursion) and consists of an array of rwl_value elements.
 Element 0 is always the return value (and therefore unused in procedures), then follows the arguments,